1200wd/bitcoinlib/docs/_static/manuals.setup-bcoin.rst

 Bcoin is a full bitcoin node implementation, which can be used to parse the blockchain, send transactions and run a wallet.
 With a Bcoin node you can retrieve transaction and utxo information for specific addresses, this is not easily possible with a `Bitcoind <manuals.setup-bitcoind-connection.html>`_ node.
-So if you want to use Bitcoinlib with a wallet and not be dependant on external providers the best option is to run a local Bcoin node.
+So if you want to use Bitcoinlib's wallet functionality for instance and not be dependant on external providers the best option is to run a local Bcoin node or `Blockbook <manuals.setup-blockbook.html>`_ server.

 Install Bcoin node